synopsys-sig/synopsys-extension/README.md

 ## Synopsys Security Scan - Polaris

 Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into Azure pipeline.
+The extension will download the Bridge, Coverity and Detect CLIs and break-the-build based on policies defined in the Polaris UI.

 Here's an example piepline for Polaris scan using the Synopsys Synopsys Security Scan: